-Before proceeding with a formal analysis, let us graphically illustrate a simplified case.
-As in Buchanan (1969), consider a single-product monopolist.
+Before proceeding with a formal model, let us present a simplified case that graphically illustrates the intuition of the mechanisms at play.
+Consider initially a single-product monopolist, as in Buchanan (1969).
 This single product has a constant marginal cost of production MC, and its consumption generates a marginal externality $\phi$ .
 Moreover, the demand function for this good is linear.

-Panel (a) in Figure 1 extends the original diagram in Buchanan (1969) by adding a sales tax, which creates a wedge between the inverse demand curve (D) and the price received by the monopolist $(\tilde{P})$ .
-If this market satisfies perfect competition, the competitive equilibrium price $(P_c)$ will equal the marginal private cost (MC).
-Then, the externality will generate a dead-weight loss (area a), which could be corrected by levying a per-unit tax equal to $\phi$ ; i.e., it would achieve the standard Pigouvian setting at the efficient equilibrium $(Q_c^, P_c^)$ .
+Panel (a) in Figure 1 extends the original diagram in Buchanan (1969) by adding a sales tax, which creates a wedge between the inverse demand curve (D) and the price received by the monopolist ( $\tilde{P}$ ).
+Under perfect competition, the competitive equilibrium price ( $P_c$ ) equals the marginal private cost (MC).
+Then, the externality generates a dead-weight loss (area a), which could be corrected by levying a per-unit tax equal to $\phi$ ; i.e., it would achieve the standard Pigouvian setting at the efficient equilibrium ( $Q_c^, P_c^$ ).